Written by Boroondara Osteopathy

 There is different type of tongue ties, anterior and posterior.

-Posterior tongue ties are harder to initially pick up and may be missed in hospital.
+Posterior are harder to initially pick up and may be missed in hospital.
 The frenulum is attached further back under the tongue but still restricting tongue movement.

 The best way to resolve the tongue tie is for a dentist to snip or laser the tissue so the restriction eases.